BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/dft.md

 There are actually two problems here:

-+ *Picket Fence Effect*: We are trying to represent a frequency $(3/4 \cdot 1/16)$ that is not an integer multiple of the fundamental analysis frequency $f_N = 1/16$, so the results do not fit properly as harmonics of $f_N$.
-We are unable to view the underlying continuous spectrum because the DFT limits us to integer multiplies of the fundamental analysis frequency $f_N$.
-This is analogous to trying to observe a row of evenly spaced trees through a picket fence.
++ *Picket fence effect*: We are trying to represent a frequency $(3/4 \cdot 1/16)$ that is not an integer multiple of the fundamental analysis frequency $f_N = 1/16$, so the results do not fit appropriately as harmonics of $f_N$.
+We cannot view the underlying continuous spectrum because the DFT limits us to integer multiples of the fundamental analysis frequency $f_N$.
+This is analogous to observing a row of evenly spaced trees through a picket fence.
 + *Leakage*: Discontinuities at the edge of the analysis window spray noise throughout the rest of the spectrum.
-This phenomenon is called *leakage* because energy that should be in one spectral harmonic spreads away (leaks) into adjacent harmonics.
+This phenomenon is called *leakage* because the energy that should be in one spectral harmonic spreads away (leaks) into adjacent harmonics.

-To reduce the picket fence effect we can increase the spectral frequency resolution by artificially increasing the number of samples, e.g., by padding them with zeros.
+To reduce the picket fence effect, we can increase the spectral frequency resolution by artificially increasing the number of samples, e.g., by padding them with zeros.
 The leakage problem is more serious.
-The best we can do is devise a work-around.
+The best we can do is devise a workaround.
-We create a function exactly as long as the analysis window that gradually fades in and fades out at the edges.
+We create a function exactly as long as the analysis window gradually fades in and fades out at the edges.
-If we multiply the signal to be analysed by this function (which is called *windowing*), we decrease the effect of any discontinuieties at the edges of the analysis window because the discontinuieties are heavily attenuated at the analysis window edges.
+If we multiply the signal to be analyzed by this function (which is called *windowing*), we decrease the effect of any discontinuities at the edges of the analysis window because the discontinuities are heavily attenuated at the analysis window edges.
-This helps to reduce the impact but there is no free lunch because any alternation of the input signal will have some effect on the resulting spectrum.
+This helps to reduce the impact, but there is no free lunch because any alternation of the input signal will have some effect on the resulting spectrum.

 ## Fast Fourier Transform